-• REL 415: Women and Religion SOC 202: Sociology of the Family
+• REL 415: Women and Religion

-Students may use up to eight hours credit from their majors toward the Gender Studies Minor.
-Students are also strongly encouraged to take courses in at least three academic disciplines.
-Up to eight hours of coursework in any department may be added from outside this elective list, subject to the approval of a Gender Studies advisor.
-Such additions might include internships or special topics courses whose subject matter includes a strong focus on gender issues.
-Courses may also be approved in cases where a student is completing a significant project on gender issues within a course that is not on the elective list.
-Additionally, a student may include up to three hours of Independent Study in any department, subject to the approval of a Gender Studies advisor, for research and work on some aspect of gender studies.
+Such additions might include internships or special topics courses whose subject matter includes a strong focus on gender and/or sexuality.
+Courses may also be approved in cases where a student is completing a significant project on gender and/or sexuality within a course that is not on the elective list.
+Additionally, a student may include up to four hours of Independent Study or Internship in any department, subject to the approval of a Gender Studies advisor, for research and work on some aspect of gender and/or sexuality studies.